PEXANE2/azure-docs.tr-tr/articles/site-recovery/azure-to-azure-powershell.md

     # Extract the resource ID of the Azure virtual network the nic is connected to from the subnet ID
     $EastUSPrimaryNetwork = (Split-Path(Split-Path($PrimarySubnet.Id))).Replace("\","/")
    ```
-- Birincil sanal ağ ve kurtarma sanal ağ arasında ağ eşlemesi oluşturma
+- Birincil sanal ağ ile kurtarma sanal ağı arasında ağ eşlemesi oluşturma
    ```azurepowershell
     #Create an ASR network mapping between the primary Azure virtual network and the recovery Azure virtual network
     $TempASRJob = New-ASRNetworkMapping -AzureToAzure -Name "A2AEusToWusNWMapping" -PrimaryFabric $PrimaryFabric -PrimaryAzureNetworkId $EastUSPrimaryNetwork -RecoveryFabric $RecoveryFabric -RecoveryAzureNetworkId $WestUSRecoveryNetwork